watertap-org/watertap/docs/technical_reference/unit_models/pump.rst

    "Actual pump efficiency", ":math:`\eta_{pump, t} = \eta_{bep} * r_{bep, t}`"

-When the configuration ``variable_efficiency`` is set to ``VariableEfficiency.flow``, then the pump efficiency only depends on flow:
+When the configuration ``variable_efficiency`` is set to ``VariableEfficiency.flow``, then the pump efficiency is assumed to depend only on flow:

     .. math::